ahmed-u-khan/ruggable/README.md

 - added pid column to all tables

-- not all variants have a pad_ids - about 5.5k variants do not have a pad_id
+- not all variants have a pad_id - about 5.5k variants do not have a pad_id

 - about 50k (out of 96703 i.e. 52%) pads' pid is not present in the parent table